 - The rush-hour traffic in the city is diabolical, so the train is a great way to get into the business district of El Cangrejo

-- You will need a RapiPass card to use any Metro bus and the Metro train, which can be purchased at the Albrook Transit station
+- You will need a RapiPass card to use any Metro bus and the Metro train, which can be purchased at the Albrook Transit station.
+You just need to present your passport and $2 plus some travel funds.

 - Bus drivers do not accept cash.
 On your first ride there is a good chance that a local will swipe their card to get you on board